exasol/project-keeper/doc/design.md

 Rationale:

-* Some projects need a non default configuration
+* Some projects need a non-default configuration
-* Sometimes it's required for trying something out
+* It helps trying something out

 Covers: